laro/Cilia/README.md

         - `for i in 10..1:-1 { ... }`
           instead of ~~`for (Int i = 10; i >= 1; --i) { ... }`~~,
           translates to `for i in RangeByStep(10, 1, -1) { ... }`.
-        - I find this for-loop-syntax so tempting that I accept the somewhat complex details of the range operator (with all its variants).
+        - I find this for-loop-syntax so intriguing that I accept the somewhat complex details of the range operator (with all its variants).
     - The loop variable is declared "with the loop", with its type inferred from the range, array, etc. used (similar to `var` but with `in` (the default), `inout`, `copy`, `move`),
       so `for i in 0..<10 { ... }` is equivalent to:
       ```